fed/blog/src/pages/blog/sublimetext-prettier-eslint.md

 ---
-title: Configuring SublimeText to work with Prettier and ESLint
+title: Configuring Sublime Text to work with Prettier and ESLint
 date: 2022-03-12
-spoiler: Instructions on how to configure SublimeText to automatically fix errors and format files on save using ESLint and Prettier.
+spoiler: Instructions on how to configure Sublime Text to automatically fix errors and format files on save using ESLint and Prettier.
 category: general
 draft: true
 ---

-Here are some instructions on how to configure SublimeText to automatically fix errors and format files on save using ESLint and Prettier.
+Here are some instructions on how to configure Sublime Text to automatically fix errors and format files on save using ESLint and Prettier.

 ## Install [JsPrettier](https://github.com/jonlabelle/SublimeJsPrettier)